-- This is the amount from line 7 of the Tuition Expense Worksheet in Step 1.
-If you were not required to use the worksheet, use the amount paid for tuition and mandatory student fees in 2016, but not more than \$6,943 per student. - Use the amount that will be on line 16, column B, without considering the subtraction for tuition expense less the amount that will be on line 31, column B of Form 1NPR. - Use the amount that will be on line 16, column A, less the amount that will be on line 31, column A of Form 1NPR. - Step 3 Your subtraction for tuition and fee expense is the smaller of the tentative subtraction computed in Step 2 or the amount of wages, salaries, tips, unearned income, and net earnings from a trade or business taxable by Wisconsin. - Contributions to a Wisconsin state-sponsored college savings program You may be able to subtract the amount you contributed to a Wisconsin state-sponsored college savings account (Edvest or Tomorrow's Scholar) if you are the owner of the account or were authorized by the owner of the account to make contributions to the account.
+^{} This is the amount from line 7 of the Tuition Expense Worksheet in Step 1.
+If you were not required to use the worksheet, use the amount paid for tuition and mandatory student fees in 2017, but not more than \$6,958 per student.

+- Step 3 Your subtraction for tuition and fee expense is the smaller of the tentative subtraction computed in Step 2 or the amount of wages, salaries, tips, unearned income, and net earnings from a trade or business taxable by Wisconsin. - Contributions to a Wisconsin state-sponsored college savings program You may be able to subtract the amount you contributed to a Wisconsin state-sponsored college savings account (Edvest or Tomorrow's Scholar) if you are the owner of the account or were authorized by the owner of the account to make contributions to the account.